Keepmoat Homes Adopts Contractor Management Software For Increased Safety And Efficiency

 The UK construction industry was put on hold when the global COVID-19 pandemic hit.
 Construction nearly stopped completely as government officials deliberated and then defined which industries and sectors would be named essential.
 Ultimately, the housing sector in construction was named an essential business by the government.
 It gave projects the green light to resume.

-Keepmoat Homes created and launched its COVID-19 specific orientation through the GoContractor platform.
+Keepmoat Homes created and launched its COVID-19 specific induction through the GoContractor platform.
 This enabled workers to adhere to health guidelines and return to work safely.

 Keepmoat homeowners can also rest easy, knowing those working on home repairs included in the Keepmoat service warranty have been adequately briefed and prepared to work safely during the pandemic.
 “We’re proud to share our robust process that ensures all of our customer-facing employees have received and passed the necessary training to prevent the spread of COVID-19.”